Katya

 Usage & Dosage

-Katya strips contain 21 active tablets.
-Take one tablet daily at the same time each day for 21 consecutive days, then have a seven-day tablet-free break.
-A withdrawal bleed usually occurs during the break.
-Start the next strip after the seven-day break, whether or not bleeding has stopped.
+Take one tablet daily at the same time for 21 days, followed by a seven-day tablet-free interval.
+Start the next pack after the seven-day break, whether or not the withdrawal bleed has stopped.

 Side Effects